JuanGongora/JuanGongora.github.io/_posts/2018-05-11-oop_crash_course_for_php.markdown

 It would not be called by an instance, and would not be inherited by a class that was extending it.
 It would basically be a method that is only called internally within the class, by either a method that was referencing it, or by a class variable that was assigned to reference it.
 Otherwise, the user is not capable of calling this private method independently.

-# Object Oriented Guidelines
+<center>**Object Oriented Guidelines**</center>

 For the sake of organization, it's common practice to have classes that contain methods which are relevant to their operations.
 If this is not the case, then it's prudent to separate those non equivalent methods into their own classes.

-This can be furthered even more by having those now separated classes actually by contained in alternate files.
+This can be furthered even more by having those now separated classes actually be contained in alternate files.
 The advantage of this is visual clarity, and ease of refactoring.
 If everything is not bundled up into one file, it makes it easier for the coder to parse through its content and get a faster understanding of its components.

 But in order for those separated files to still communicate with one another we would have to use the *require* keyword: